bormaxi8080/bormaxi8080/README.md

+# OSINTech GitHub Page

 Hi all, I am Maxim Marshak, OSINT & investigations enthusiast, software developer and technical communications specialist.

-With over 4 years of experience, I specialize in OSINT, internal investigations, and research and development (R&D).
+With over 4 years of experience in OSINT, I specialize in internal investigations, and research and development (R&D).
 At Tesari AI, I contribute as an OSINT Engineer and library curator, ensuring the effective collection and management of data for actionable insights.
 My work is rooted in leveraging advanced methodologies to support investigative processes and organizational objectives.

 My expertise encompasses the development of OSINT solutions, including parsers, scrapers, and systems for analyzing unstructured data.
 I am skilled in backend technologies such as Python, Ruby, JavaScript, Perl, and Bash, and have a solid foundation in database management and DevOps practices.
 Driven by a passion for research and innovation, I strive to enhance data-driven decision-making and investigative capabilities.

-### Projects Examples:
+## Projects Examples

 - [OSINTech's Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newsletter with collection of tools, services and investigations.